lance-lmwang/libtiff/doc/multi_page.rst

 There are two mechanisms for storing multiple images in a TIFF file:

-1. A **main IFD chain**, where the images are stored in linked IFDs (directories).
+1. A **main-IFD chain**, where the images are stored in linked IFDs (directories).
     This mechanism is widely used.
-2. A **SubIFD chain**, where additional images are stored within the SubIFD tag of a main IFD.
+2. A **SubIFD chain**, where additional images are stored within the SubIFD tag of a main-IFD.
 Such child images provide extra information for the parent image
     - such as a subsampled version of the parent image.
     SubIFD chains are rarely supported.
     For SubIFD refer also to